Infinite-Loop-KJSIEIT/CodeJam-COUNTSHEEP/README.md

 # CodeJam-COUNTSHEEP
-## Solutions to the Google Code Jam 2016 problem statement: "Counting Sheep".
+## Solutions to the practice problems of Google Code Jam 2016.
 Problem statement:
   * See code.google.com/codejam.